4/28/2020

 Jessica Hansen

-Vice President, Investor Relations
+Vice President, Investor Relations, D.R.
+Horton

-So the data point on the capture rate, today, their capture rate for the second quarter was 67%.
+So the data point on the capture rate, today their capture rate for the second quarter was 67%.
 I think that might be the highest quarterly capture rate we've reported for the mortgage company.
 They've been actively working to capture more of the builder business.
-So that's been purposeful.
-And that compares to only a 56% capture rate last year at this time.
+So that's been purposeful, and that compares to only a 56% capture rate last year at this time.

 speaker

-Mike Renaut
+Mike Dahl

 Okay, got it.
-So to be clear, I guess you are not underwriting any loans at this point that would not be eligible or from a practical standpoint can be sold into the secondary market with current standards.
+So to be clear, I guess you are not underwriting any loans at this point that would not be eligible or from a practical standpoint can be sold into the secondary market with current standards?

 speaker